httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the structure is a dictionary, return the result of Serialising a Dictionary ({{ser-dictionary}}).
 2. If the structure is a parameterised list, return the result of Serialising a Parameterised List ({{ser-param-list}}).
+3. If the structure is a list of lists, return the result of Serialising a List of Lists ({ser-listlist}).
-3. If the structure is a list, return the result of Serialising a List {{ser-list}}.
+4. If the structure is a list, return the result of Serialising a List {{ser-list}}.
-4. If the structure is an item, return the result of Serialising an Item ({{ser-item}}).
+5. If the structure is an item, return the result of Serialising an Item ({{ser-item}}).
-5. Otherwise, fail serialisation.
+6. Otherwise, fail serialisation.

 ### Serialising a Dictionary {#ser-dictionary}